Carter Hopkins

 Interview Tips

 The second interview is more about making sure the candidate understands the role so that there are no surprises when they come to work here.
 We've found the best way to do that is to have them come in and shadow a member of our team for half a day.
-They aren't doing - just watching.
+They aren't doing anything - just watching.
 They'll get a taste of our culture and see exactly what the role is like.